Severson-Group/eMach/docs/source/contribution.rst

     - Is the writing, grammar, and syntax correct and clear?
 [Yes or No]
     - Is the changeset compliant with the eMach architecture?
 [Yes or No]
     - Does this review consider whether this physics are accurate?
 [Yes or No]
+    - Are the correct issues being closed (and are there no partially completed issues)?
+[Yes, or if No: either fix this or give the developer instructions to fix]
+    - Did the reviewer change [the release schedule](https://github.com/orgs/Severson-Group/projects/26/views/1) for the issues bing closed?
+[If yes, briefly explain why]
+    - Did the reviewer change the branch the PR is being merged into?
+[If yes, briefly explain why]
     - Is PR approved to Level 2?
 [Yes or No]

 For any answers of "No," please provide an explanation.